Sarah-Rami27/rat_rpg/README.md

-# RAT., RPG GAME
+# RAT., AN RPG GAME

   Authors: [Michael Dong](https://github.com/toothnnail), [Sarah Ramirez](https://github.com/Sarah-Rami27), [Nicholas Tengbumroong](https://github.com/nicholastengbumroong)

  ### General Description:
  >
-  Our project is similar to an "infinite" roguelike text-based rpg, in which the player advances through randomly generated dungeon rooms.
-These rooms contain randomly generated enemies whose stats scale with the room number.
-Every fixed interval, the player is presented with a boss encounter, awarding the player with a choice of a perk.
-A perk may be a stat boost or new combat effect (e.g. ATK+2 or double hit).
-The game will save the players high score (highest room level achieved).
-There is a loot system in which the player will receive items for clearing a floor.
-These items will provide the player with stat boosts as they progress through the game.
-The player will have a choice of character type at the beginning of the game which will determine the different loot they will get throughtout thr game.
+  Rat. is an infinite RPG rogue like in which you embark as one of two classes.
+You encounter enemies on each floor and have turn based combat.
+The enemy can occasionally send out a telegraphed attack in which the player must respond accordingly.
+Players utilize loot they obtain as the progress to clear the game.
+This loot includes weapons, armor, and food.
+All of which are scaled to the current level to make sure the player stays relevant through the game.
+The weapons have a rare chance to contains perks that enhance combat such as boosted critical strike chance or an extra hit.
+Players will be able to choose whether or not they pick up the gear drops.
+The game continues to generate new enemies until the player's health hits 0 or they fail to dodge a special attack.
  >
  ### Why is it important?
   One of our common interests is games.
 We wanted to try creating a game ourselves, adding our own flavor to it.
 We were curious about what goes behind the design of games such as character types and dungeon generation, so we decided to base our project around a rougelike rpg game that would implement these aspects.